 To serve crêpes Suzette warm with this absolutely delicious melting orange butter, the best thing to do is to prepare crepes one after the other and store them in a warm oven so that they will stay warm, butter melting and without drying.

 Drizzle with a bit of alcohol when serving.

 Learn the story of crêpes Suzette

 If you’re interested in learning the story behind this dish, where the recipe comes from, why it was invented by Escoffier in honor of Suzette, who was this Lady Suzette dining with Prince of Wales….
-Then head to this article where I explain the story and origin of crêpes Suzette.
-Funnily it’s on the flambéed recipe, which is the first I shared here on the blog.
+The full story behind crepes Suzette is explained in the fore notes of the flambeed version or the recipe.
+Funnily the flambéed recipe is the first I shared here on the blog.